Laura Crane and a Fuller Star employee walking through the array of solar panels at the Fuller Star plant in Lancaster, California.

 Media:

-Jocelyn Runnebaum Jocelyn is Fisheries Project Manager for The nature Conservancy in Maine. © Phoebe Parker
+Jocelyn Runnebaum Jocelyn is Marine Scientist for The Nature Conservancy in Maine. © Phoebe Parker

 Jocelyn Runnebaum, Marine Scientist